-This program is initiated when there are two or more candidates running for the same office on a local, state, and federal level.
+a local, state, and federal level.

-Prior to each primary or general election, Tennessee REALTORS Governmental Affairs department will provide associations with a candidate interview packet that will include a candidate questionnaire, relevant issues, interview timelines, and ways to ensure a successful candidate interview(s).
+Prior to each primary or general election, Tennessee REALTORS® Governmental Affairs department will provide associations with a candidate interview packet that will include a candidate interview(s).

 TIPS ON HOW TO PREPARE FOR AN INTERVIEW